Frequently Asked Questions

 • "Fear of 'AI slop' damaging our brand."

-AI creates a significant productivity gap between trained and untrained employees.
 Harvard Business School research found that low performers using AI saw 43% improvement vs. 17% for top performers—AI levels the playing field for those who learn to use it.
-Research also shows AI adoption has significant negative impact on psychological safety without proper support—teams resist or use "shadow AI" without sharing learnings.
-Employees in routine cognitive roles experience the highest psychological threat.
-The two primal fears: fear of being replaced by AI vs. fear of irrelevance without adoption.
+Without proper support, teams resist or use "shadow AI" without sharing learnings.
 The solution isn't choosing one fear—it's addressing both through structured enablement that positions AI as augmentation, not replacement.

-Fear is normal and addressable.
-According to BCG's AI at Work 2025 survey, 41% of employees fear losing their job to AI—creating resistance that derails adoption.
 Fear-based resistance is one of the top adoption killers, but it's addressable.
-Our bootcamp includes specific fear-reduction components: Week 1 addresses "Will AI take my job?" directly, we use concrete examples that show AI handling the tedious work while humans do the thinking, and we demonstrate that AI-skilled employees become more valuable, not expendable.
+Our bootcamp includes specific fear-reduction components: Week 1 addresses "Will AI take my job?" directly.
+We use concrete examples that show AI handling tedious work while humans do the thinking.
+We demonstrate that AI-skilled employees become more valuable, not expendable.

 Logistics & Fit